BrahMos to Tejas and AKASH missile: 5 noteworthy indigenous lethal defence systems & upcoming projects

 Defence Expo 2018: Just like its economy, the defence preparedness of a country also forms its backbone.
 Self-sufficiency in defence products and equipments manufacturing is a milestone that every developing country hopes to achieve – and India is no different.
 India’s indigenous defence industry, over several years, has achieved multiple successes to its credit across the spectrum of armed forces – Indian Army, Indian Air Force and Indian Navy.
 Whether it is universal missile systems like BrahMos or indigenous ship and submarine building capability – India’s defence industry is constantly learning, evolving and is expected to be a flourishing ecosystem.
 India has successfully absorbed foreign technology and has also made weapon systems of its own.
 Arjun battle tanks, Pinaka rockets, under-construction aircraft carrier INS Vikrant – the list of lethal and potent indigenous defence systems is endless.
-According to Ankur Gupta, Vice President, Defence & Aerospace at EY, “Indigenization of defence equipment is crucial and India has been walking on this path now for a while”.
-Gupta adds that recent times have seen many successes.
 The defence industry, including MSMEs, are increasingly being encouraged to build world-class weapons by the government under the ambitious ‘Make in India’ initiative.
 As Defence Expo 2018 – a platform for Indian and foreign OEMs (Original Equipment Manufacturers) to showcase their latest technology on offer for India – kicks off on April 11, we take a look at 5 world-class state-of-the-art indigenous defence systems that India is proud of:

 BrahMos